marcelijanowski/wow-dashboard/README.md

 npm start
 ```
 ### On improvements
+- Add functionality on input box to filter results (API endpoint is already done with query string - postman collection)
 - Create unit test
 - Create e2e test using postman or supertest
 - Use some already establish css boostrap library like tailwindcss